Download PDFOpen PDF in browser

 In both cocoa and coffee, the material attributes of the products (the beans) are commoditized, while in-person services and symbolic attributes generated through branding, packaging, retailing and consumption are appropriated downstream in the value chains.
 Although fair trade began as an attempt to de-commoditize the coffee trade, it is now increasingly driven by large coffee brands as another market-capture tool via a process of ‘re-commoditization’.
 In addition, ideas of quality and reputation (“Swiss chocolate is the best”) are collective constructs aided by institutional support.
 The paper suggests that place association through geographical indications may be a promising avenue for de-commoditization of primary products.

-Keyphrases: Cocoa, Cocoa value chain, coffee, coffee value chain, Commoditization, commodity price, Global Value Chains, primary commodity, specialty coffee, upgrading
+Keyphrases: Cocoa, Cocoa value chain, Commoditization, Global Value Chains, coffee, coffee value chain, commodity price, primary commodity, specialty coffee, upgrading

 BibTeX entry